1zzowiebeha/1zzowiebeha/README.md

 Welcome to my Github.
 This is where I store my personal and academic projects.

 I welcome all contacts.
-If you'd like to contact me, reach out through my [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) messages :)
+If you'd like to contact me, reach me through [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) messages :)

 ## My skill-set 🪃: